Mihama American Village

 American Village is a hugely popular tourist attraction.
 A short drive off Highway 58, between Camp Foster and Kadena Air Base, and across from Camp Lester, it’s a must-visit for locals and tourists alike.
 But what does it have to offer?
 Rather a lot, as you’re about to discover.

 All that shopping is bound to work up quite an appetite.
-Luckily, there’s a plethora of eateries to satiate!
+Luckily, there are a plethora of eateries to satiate!
 What do you fancy?
 Japanese?
 American?
 Mexican?
 Thai?
 Indian?
 You’re covered.
 It’s all here.
 There are also cafes and dessert places, in case you’re peckish but not ravishing.

 To find a full listing of restaurants we have reviews about in American Village, check out our To Eat Index: By Location.

-Two of my favourites are Bollywood Dreams and Jetta Burger.
+Two of my favorites are Bollywood Dreams and Jetta Burger.
 Bollywood Dreams deals in Indian food.
 If you’ve never tried it, you’re missing out!
-Mostly curry based, Indian food is rich and full of flavour.
+Mostly curry based, Indian food is rich and full of flavor.
 Bollywood Dreams has some good lunch sets, and for a reasonable price (from 1,080 yen), it’s a smart way to dip your toes in the Indian food pool!

 On any given night you may discover a local band playing in the plaza between the Ferris wheel building and Depot Island.
 Grab a cup of Starbucks or a cup of fro-yo and enjoy!
 This is a fun activity for all members of your family… and it’s free!

 Parking isn’t too bad.
 There’s Mihama public parking across from the Aeon Mall, a small amount of parking behind Depot Island, and another fair-sized lot in front of the Sega arcade.
 It gets really busy on weekends and special holidays, but for the most part, you can usually find somewhere to park.
 And it’s free, another bonus.